 Does EED Article 11 require corporate group aggregation?

-- Check national transposition before deciding whether separate group companies, branches, leased facilities, or managed sites must be combined for local compliance.
+- Check national transposition before deciding how branches, establishments, joint ventures, leased facilities, managed sites, or non-EU entities affect the local calculation.

-- Keep a boundary memo only if it identifies the legal entities, sites, meters, carriers, exclusions, and national rule used for the calculation.
+- Keep a boundary memo identifying ownership links, legal entities, sites, meters, carriers, exclusions, assumptions, and the national rule or guidance applied.

 Supports the Article 11 threshold wording for enterprises, including the 85 TJ and 10 TJ triggers, the three-year average, and the requirement to take all energy carriers together.